7 Best Free Visme Alternatives in 2026 (No Watermark)

 - Science-specific templates are limited

-Verdict: If you want a completely free Visme replacement with unlimited features, Canva for Education is the best choice for K-12 teachers.
+Verdict: If you want a versatile Visme replacement with extensive free features, Canva is the best choice for most users.

 Price: Free tier (3 credits) + Paid plans from $9.90/month